SK Language’s plan for mothers, in 4 phases:

 Spend time with native speakers who will speak the language around you.
 You will not really be able to converse, but listening will do wonders for your language skills.
 Spanish speaking churches are great places to hear Spanish.

 If you can find a native speaking language partner or hire a nice native speaker, to talk to, and read to your family, that would be awesome.

 At the beginning of this phase, you (the mom) will be getting tired of leading the fun-n-games, so gradually diminish them (even though your children will not be tired of them).

 Transitioning into this phase is awkward.
-They’ll be so much that you can’t understand.
+There will be so much that you can’t understand.
 You’ll wish you could hurry up and get fluent already.
 Learn to be okay with not comprehending things.
 Don’t take yourselves too seriously.
 Enjoy the process.